m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/brewing.md

 $ php -m  <-- to display the list of activated extensions
 ```

-In the list of activated extensions, you must find `gd2`.
+In the list of activated extensions, you must find `gd`.

 # Installation of ImageMagick